-The group’s hotel was in Potts Point, Sydney.
-Their luggage arrived later but John Lennon and Paul McCartney had spare clothes to change into.
+The band’s luggage arrived later but John Lennon and Paul McCartney had spare clothes to change into, with Lennon borrowing a pair of trousers from press officer Derek Taylor.
 George Harrison waved to fans from the balcony dressed in just a bath towel.

 I used to hate waving from balconies.
 ‘Wave,’ they’d say.
 ‘You’ve got to go and wave.’
 Derek used to wave for me out of hotel windows.

 Although they were unable to leave their hotel, in the evening The Beatles gave a series of interviews, press conferences and photography sessions, and met a number of concert promoters and local dignitaries.

 The Sydney press conference gave us a very good start in Australia.
 The weightier communicators were approving, and the fan-club secretaries were thrilled beyond expectation.
 Not only were The Boys Fab and Four (Ringo’s absence notwithstanding), they were flesh and blood, funny and nice and here.
 I was a contented man.
 Almost all of the media was giving us a Fab Rap, and that night I celebrated with Scotch and Coke, brandy and soda, buckets of ice and oysters and pills at The Chequers night-club.
 Neil and Jimmie Nicol came with me – maybe others, too, though not George, John or Paul.
 Frances Faye, an old jazz heroine, was the cabaret act.
 On hearing that Nicol was in the house, she had the audience call for him to ‘dep’ on drums’; he was happy to oblige and did a long and very good set.
 Next day, hung over and tired to the point of exhaustion, I joined the rested Beatles for the flight to Adelaide.
 It was still raining.
 There were fans everywhere and it was a relief to board the plane.